Skip to main content

 • Email: Use a Gmail or Outlook connection to send a status email to the owner.

-• HITL escalation: Set a fallback in the AOP to create a HITL request if the Run fails, so the owner sees it in the Activity Inbox.
+• HITL escalation: Set a fallback in the AOP to create a HITL request if the Run fails, so the owner sees it in Requests.

 Add the notification step directly to the AOP so it runs automatically.